guidev224/odoo_confirmation_wizard/readme.md

 When the method you want to call returns an action (eg. window action) it is not triggered.

 ## Contribution
-Fell free to enrich this module with your briliant ideas
+Fell free to enrich this module with your brilliant ideas.

 <!---(Fork me on [Github](https://github.com/guidev224/odoo_confirmation_wizard))--->